mschaefer/wp-theme-loh-neue/README.md

 Like the slider images, bucket content is pulled from other pages with particular names.
 The home page includes content from the page "Home Page: Sponsorship Bucket 1".

 Bucket pages have custom field properties:
-bucket-type: the text displayed at the top of the bucket
+- bucket-type: the text displayed at the top of the bucket
-sponsorship-link: the url to the donation page for this sponsorship bucket sponsorship name: the name of the person in the sponsorship bucket
+- sponsorship-link: the url to the donation page for this sponsorship bucket
+- sponsorship name: the name of the person in the sponsorship bucket
+- blog-feed-text: text for the link to the blog in the secondary footer
+- blog-feed-url: url for the link to the blog in the secondary footer

 ## Menus